microsoft/k8s-cronjob-prescaler/README.md

 [![CI](https://github.com/microsoft/k8s-cronjob-prescaler/workflows/CI/badge.svg)](https://github.com/microsoft/k8s-cronjob-prescaler/actions?query=workflow%3ACI)
 [![Weekly CI](https://github.com/microsoft/k8s-cronjob-prescaler/workflows/Weekly%20CI/badge.svg)](https://github.com/microsoft/k8s-cronjob-prescaler/actions?query=workflow%3A%22Weekly+CI%22)

-Please be aware that while endeavours are made to respond to issues and feature requests, this code base is not being actively maintained.
+Please be aware that this code base has been marked as ARCHIVED amd is not actively maintained.

-The code in this project is tested against a matrix of Kubernetes builds for each pull request (see "CI" build for details).
-The code is also built against the latest version of Kubernetes each week (see "Weekly CI" build for details).
+Prior to archving, the code in this project was tested against a matrix of Kubernetes builds for each pull request (see "CI" build for details).
+The code was also built against the latest version of Kubernetes each week (see "Weekly CI" build for details).

 ## Introduction